flagbear/togglee-web/docs/quick-start.md

     }, 10000);
 ```

-Please reffer to each language for specific capabilities.
+Please refer to each language for specific capabilities.